Hispanic and Latino Americans in politics: Impact

 According to legal scholars, this court case recognized Latinos as a separate race/ethnicity from the binary races (Anglo and African Americans).
 The case proved that Latinos are not White nor African American, they are a part of their own distinct group.
 This played an important role in identity politics for the future.
 Since the court cases decision, court administrators are required to pull jurors from across a community.
 As a result, diversity in juries has increased, including Latino jurors.

 Claudio Castaneda, Sheriff v.
 Rodrigo Partida (1977)

-In 1977, Rodrigo Partida was convicted of burglary and with the intent to rape in Hidalgo County, Texas.
+In 1977, Rodrigo Partida was convicted of burglary and the intent to rape in Hidalgo County, Texas.
 After being indicted, Partida argued that he was unfairly convicted because Mexican-Americans were not represented in the jury.
 At the time, 79.2% of Hidalgos population had Mexican American surnames, but in Partidas' grand jury, only 40% were Mexican American.
 Texas argued that this was not evidence of discrimination, since Hidalgo county was run by a majority of Mexican Americans, at the time.
-The court found no evidence of discrimination, but Partida appealed this decision and the Fifth U.S. Circuit Court reversed the original courts' decision.
+The court found no evidence of discrimination, but Partida appealed this decision, and the Fifth U.S. Circuit Court reversed the original court's decision.
 The Fifth U.S. Circuit Court was unable to rule out the possibility that Mexican Americans were being discriminated against even if they were the majority in Hidalgo County.